ilyaaltshteyn/abstracts/README.md

 ####Abstracts metascience project

-This project is currently on hold while I finish the [Metis](thisismetis.com) datascience bootcamp.

 There's a writeup for this project under development on my website: [ilyaaltshteyn.com](ilyaaltshteyn.com)

+The project is currently on hold while I finish the [Metis](thisismetis.com) datascience bootcamp.

 =========